azragundogan/DSA210_Project/README.md

 Does social media screen time increase during exam weeks compared to regular weeks?

 ## Hypothesis
-Average social media screen time is significantly higher during exam weeks than during non-exam weeks.
+On exam days, the increase in entertainment-based screen time (Instagram, TikTok, YouTube) is larger than the increase in communication-based screen time (WhatsApp).
 This hypothesis will be tested using descriptive statistics, exploratory data analysis (EDA), and hypothesis testing (t-test or Wilcoxon test depending on data distribution).

 ## Data Source